carlthome/vscode-git-line-blame/README.md

-# git-line-commit README
+# git-line-blame README

-This is the README for your extension "git-line-commit".
+This is the README for your extension "git-line-blame".
 After writing up a brief description, we recommend including the following sections.

 ## Features